CodingCellist/learning_gem5/part1/simple_config.rst

 gem5 configuration scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The gem5 binary takes, as a parameter, a python script which sets up and executes the simulation.
+The gem5 binary takes, as a parameter, a Python script which sets up and executes the simulation.
 In this script, you create a system to simulate, create all of the components of the system, and specify all of the parameters for the system components.
 Then, from the script, you can begin the simulation.

 This script is completely user-defined.
 You can choose to use any valid Python code in the configuration scripts.
-This book provides on example of a style that relies heavily classes and inheritance in Python.
+This book provides an example of a style that relies heavily on classes and inheritance in Python.
 As a gem5 user, it's up to you how simple or complicated to make your configuration scripts.

 There are a number of example configuration scripts that ship with gem5 in ``configs/examples``.